preetipannu7/Newsletter_2024/Content/ECE/ECE.md

 ![Advisor Session (Machine)](Images/3DP2.jpg)

--This event was held on 11th and 13th November 2024.
-This workshop was coordinated by Dr. Gurpurneet Kaur and co-coordinated by Prof. Shivmanmeet Singh and the student demonstrator was Anmol Kumar Srivastav(Co-Convenor ISF).The event on day 1 was familiarizing the participants with the topic and day 2 highlighted actually printing in the 3D printing.
+- <div align="jutify"> This event was held on 11th and 13th November 2024.
+This workshop was coordinated by Dr. Gurpurneet Kaur and co-coordinated by Prof. Shivmanmeet Singh and the student demonstrator was Anmol Kumar Srivastav(Co-Convenor ISF).The event on day 1 was familiarizing the participants with the topic and day 2 highlighted actually printing in the 3D printing.</div>

 ---------------------------------------------
 ### TechNova- Project Exhibition